schlicks/jupyter/README.md

 1. Second item of ordered list
 1. Third item of ordered list

-A. First item of (alphabetical) ordered list
-A. Second item of ordered list
-A. Third item of ordered list

 - [x] First item of todo list
 - [x] Second item of definition list
 - [ ] Third item of definition list